sev-90/sev-90.github.io/_portfolio/emission_kriging.md

 ---
-title: "Project #3: Spatiotemporal study of vehicular emission pattern leveraging vehicular trajectory data and modeling techniques such as kriging and autoregressive"
+title: "Project #3: Spatial and temporal pattern of light-duty vehicles' emission in Manhattan, NY, using Kriging and autoregressive models"
 excerpt: "This project was completed as part of my Data Modeling course's final project in 2021."
 collection: portfolio
 ---